 - A notary is someone that is licensed by the State to authenticate documents and witness signatures.
 You can find a notary at many banks and public libraries.
 If the person(s) signing the form are not in the United States, they should have their signature witnessed and notarized by someone in a position similar to a notary in their country.

 Submit supporting financial documents.
 All financial documents must be certified originals or certified true copies, and issued within 90 days of the date of submission to Century College.
 Documents must include the name of the account holder (i.e. student or sponsor), date, bank name, and total balance.
 Please black out all account numbers when submitting.
 Financial documents must show "accessible funds" such as a savings or checking account balance.
 Salary statements, tax documents, investment portfolio, et cetera are not acceptable.
+If the original documents are not in English, they must be accompanied by a certified English translation.

 Additional Required Documents